nv-bogdan/rag/docs/troubleshooting.md

 - The Blueprint responses can have significant latency when using [NVIDIA API Catalog cloud hosted models](quickstart.md#deploy-with-docker-compose).
 - The accuracy of the pipeline is optimized for certain file types like `.pdf`, `.txt`, `.docx`.
 The accuracy may be poor for other file types supported by NvIngest, since image captioning is disabled by default.
 - The NeMo LLM microservice may take upto 5-6 mins to start for every deployment.
-- While trying to upload multiple files at the same time, there may be a timeout error `Error uploading documents: [Error: aborted] { code: 'ECONNRESET' }`.
-Developers are encouraged to use API's directly for bulk uploading, instead of using the sameple rag-playground.
-The default timeout is set to 1 hour from UI side, while uploading.
-- In case of failure while uploading files, error messages may not be shown in the user interface of rag-playground.
+- In case of failure while uploading files, error messages may not be shown in the user interface of rag-frontend.
 Developers are encouraged to check the `ingestor-server` logs for details.
 - B200 GPUs are not supported for the following advanced features:
-  - Self-Reflection to improve accuracy
-  - Query rewriting to Improve accuracy of Multi-Turn Conversations
   - Image captioning support for ingested documents
   - NeMo Guardrails for guardrails at input/output
   - VLM based inferencing in RAG